 - Independent innovation: The Moon-Circle and individual inventors produce experimental devices outside guild control.
 Some become commercial successes; most remain curiosities

-Lost Technology of the First Empire
+Lost Technology of the First-Empire

 - Self-sustaining magical constructs that required no operator